KevinGlitch/crystall-punk-14/README.md

 ## Forking CrystallEdge

 You cannot create forks of CrystallEdge to open your own public servers.
 You can copy a build for educational purposes, code research and contributing to the main build.

+## Reason for Fork

+This fork is using CrystallEdge to host a private server between me and my friends and is not intended for public use.
+If you want the most up to date version, go to the parent of this fork.